Documentation » Setting up WinSCP »

 Client Requirements

 WinSCP runs on Microsoft Windows XP SP2/Windows Server 2003 SP1 and newer, up to Windows 11 and Windows Server 2022.
+The latest beta version runs on Windows 7/2008 and newer only.
 WinSCP runs both on client and server editions of Microsoft Windows.
 We know of no reason why WinSCP should not continue to work on future versions of Microsoft Windows.

 The application installer does not run on Windows 7 without SP1/2008 R2 without SP1 and older.
 If you need to use WinSCP on an older version of Windows, use Portable executables download.